tydar/eleventy-personal-blog/posts/qemu-guests-cloud.md

 ### Substep 2: run cloud-localds to produce .img

 Again, I need 2 cloud-init seed images because I am creating two virtual machines for testing.
-This tool is provided by the package `cloud-image-utils` (the name may vary; I am using Debian 10).
+This tool is provided by the package `cloud-image-utils` (the package name may vary; I am using Debian 10).

 ```
 cloud-localds -v test-seed1.img cloud-init.cfg